 Alternatives to Klarna

-If you aren’t comfortable with using Klarna, there are other options that can get you the financing you need for a large purchase.
+If you aren’t comfortable using Klarna, other options can get you the financing you need for a large purchase.

 Credit Cards